2-24-battalion-org-au/website-source/webpages/products.md

 ## **Lapel Badge** [1.5cm wide] -- $10.00 each (association members only)

 For purchase by 2/24 Association members only.
+Temporarily Out of Stock [Oct 2021]

 ![Lapel Badge](images/product/badge-r.jpg)